LucasDelfino92/morrowindsharp/mwtools.md

 ### TESAME

-TES Advanced Mod Editor let's you open a plugin in order to clean it manually, deleting unwanted records from a mod.
-TES3View is a great companion tool to TESAME, as knowing where conflicts lie can help you decide which troublesome records to delete from a plugin.
+TES Advanced Mod Editor lets you open a plugin in order to clean it manually, deleting unwanted records from a mod.
+It's also used to remove unwanted records from a plugin to improve compatibility between mods.

-- Launch TESAME in MO2.
+- Run TESAME in MO2.
 - Go to **Mods -> Open ..**
 - Browse for your **Morrowind\Data Files** folder, and select the plugin you want to modify.
 - Right click on the records you want to delete (alternatively, press spacebar) and the records will turn black.